ShelpAm/blog/_posts/2025-04-17-nvidia-kernel-module-missing-fedora-41.md

-# Nvidia kernal module missing on startup
+# Nvidia kernel module missing on startup

 ## Problem

 Recently, I upgraded my linux kernel to version 6.13.0 and 6.14.
-But I could see "Nvidia kernal module missing" in both version after reboot.
+But I could see "Nvidia kernel module missing" in both version after reboot.

 It seemed that I didn't install corresponding nvidia graphic card driver.
 And `sudo akmods --force` wouldn't fix the bug.